 Up until that point my coffee education had been primarily on the web or as a customer.
 Meeting fellow coffee enthusiasts expanded my knowledge of coffee further.
 When I left San Diego and moved to Seattle, I went looking for a similar type group and found The Coffee Club of Seattle.

-The Coffee Club of Seattle is hosted on Meetup.com and just last week got a Facebook presence.
+The Coffee Club of Seattle is hosted on Meetup.com.
 I’ve been with the group as member since August 2007.
 Last June I became an Assistant Organizer and then became Organizer in January.
 The group has over 600 members and we get together 3 to 5 times a month.
 About half our meetings involve some coffee education such as roasting tours, coffee cuppings or brewing demonstrations.
 The other half the time we just get together as friends and drink coffee.